r-pad/zephyr/README.md

 ### Install dependencies and compile the C++ module

+`opencv-python-headless` is only needed to fix a [bug](https://github.com/opencv/opencv/issues/5150)
 ```
 # Required packages for compiling the C++ module
 sudo apt-get install build-essential cmake